 About

 A local-first chess review and training system.
-Review games with Stockfish running in your browser, train from your own mistakes, and track patterns — no account, no analysis cap.
+Review games with browser Stockfish, train from your own mistakes, and track patterns without an account.

 Core analysis